Insight

 von der Heyde has been practising meditation

-years in silent retreats and has taken
+years in total in silent retreats and has

-dharma teaching roles since the mid 1990s.
+taken dharma teaching roles since the mid

-organisation and worked for many years as a
+Therapy and worked for years as a

 |